mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 init.py
 ```

-In the *preprocessors* directory, `datacleaner.py` contains a class, `DataCleaner`, with methods for cleaning data.
-The first 60 lines of `datacleaner.py` might look something like this:
+In the `preprocessors` directory, `data_cleaner.py` contains a class, `DataCleaner`, with methods for cleaning data.
+The first 60 lines of `data_cleaner.py` might look something like this:

 ```python
 import logging